WomensLaw serves and supports all survivors.

 What types of sexual assault protective orders are there?
 How long do they last?

-Final orders – A final sexual assault protective order can be issued after the respondent has an opportunity to participate in a hearing where the judge hears evidence from both parties.
-The order can last up to three years.2
+Final orders – A final sexual assault protective order can be issued after the abuser has an opportunity to participate in a hearing where the judge hears evidence from both parties.
+A final order can last up to three years, but you can ask the judge to extend it.2

 What protections can I get in a sexual assault protective order?

-In a sexual assault protective order, a judge can order that the respondent not:
+In a sexual assault protective order, a judge can order the abuser not to:

 • contact you;